 A personification of the good fortune of a person.
-Like the Fylgja, the hammingja is a spirit which follows us, and gives us luck and happiness.
+Like the Fylgja, the hammingja is a spirit that follows us and gives us luck and happiness.
 This also gives us our natural strengths and skills.
 Our hammingja is the same as our older generations had.
-When a family member dies, the hammingja is passed down within the family, it accompanies a family for generations.
+When a family member dies, the hammingja is passed down within the family, it accompanies the family for generations.
 It causes and is the expression of the wealth and power of a family.
 It is also possible to lend a friend’s hamingja.

 Have you noticed the cause and expression of your family's hammingja?
 Let me know in the comments!

-Personally I knew forging is something I want to do the second I grabbed the hammer.
+I knew forging was something I wanted to do the second I grabbed the hammer.
 My great-grandfather Alfred was also a blacksmith.
 Who knows, maybe I was lucky to inherit his spirit.